Community-Based Research

 Community-based research (CBR) is a powerful model of engaged scholarship in which students, faculty, and community members collaborate on research to solve pressing community problems or effect social change.

-CBR attributes include:
+Core attributes of CBR include:

 For more information on any of the CBR programs or to set up one-on-one or group consultation, please contact Clayton Hurd.